United States Department of Homeland Security: Cyber-security

 The DHS National Cyber Security Division (NCSD) is responsible for the response system, risk management program, and requirements for cyber-security in the U.S. The division is home to US-CERT operations and the National Cyber Alert System.
 The DHS Science and Technology Directorate helps government and private end-users transition to new cyber-security capabilities.
 This directorate also funds the Cyber Security Research and Development Center, which identifies and prioritizes research and development for NCSD.
 The center works on the Internet's routing infrastructure (the SPRI program) and Domain Name System (DNSSEC), identity theft and other online criminal activity (ITTC), Internet traffic and networks research (PREDICT datasets and the DETER testbed), Department of Defense and HSARPA exercises (Livewire and Determined Promise), and wireless security in cooperation with Canada.

+The Cybersecurity and Infrastructure Security Agency (CISA) is responsible for helping the nation to understand, manage, and reduce risks to cyber and physical infrastructure.
+CISA is in charge of exchanging "cyber defense information and defensive operational collaboration among the federal government, and state, local, tribal, and territorial (SLTT) governments, the private sector, and international partners."
+CISA's first operational lead is federal cybersecurity, as well as "protecting and defending the federal civilian executive branch network."
+They work closely with the Office of Management and Budget, the Office of the National Cyber Director, and federal agency Chief Information Officers and Chief Information Security Officers.
+CISA's second operation is to serve as the national coordinator for critical infrastructure security and resilience, where they work closely with various government and industry partners to protect and defend the nation's critical infrastructure.

 On October 30, 2009, DHS opened the National Cybersecurity and Communications Integration Center.
 The center brings together government organizations responsible for protecting computer networks and networked infrastructure.

 In January 2017, DHS officially designated state-run election systems as critical infrastructure.
 The designation made it easier for state and local election officials to get cybersecurity help from the federal government.
 In October 2017, DHS convened a Government Coordinating Council (GCC) for the Election Infrastructure Subsection with representatives from various state and federal agencies such as the Election Assistance Commission and National Association of Secretaries of State.

+On March 8, 2021, DHS, Science and Technology Directorates (S&T), and the Cybersecurity and Infrastructure Security Agency (CISA) announced two research and development (R&D) projects for the Secure and Resilient Mobile Network Infrastructure (SRMNI) project.
+The project addresses developing solutions that would improve "the government's visibility into mobile device network traffic to identify malware, attacks or attempts to extract data from or through mobile devices."

+On May 4, 2026 the DHS inspector general published a report stating The Department of Homeland Security failed to effectively secure smartphones used by staff in its intelligence office, raising the risk of cyberattacks and unauthorized access to sensitive information.